Physics of Dipole and Quadrupole Brewster Angles in Thin Films: Introduction

-Interpreting reflection in optical metamaterials has been well developed, where multipole decomposition can describe this reflection in terms of electric and magnetic multipoles \cite{Evlyukhin2012,Majorel2022}.
-This methodology is vital in the understanding of a variety of phenomena, including toroidal multipoles \cite{Kaelberer2010}, as these play a role in the observation of anapoles \cite{Savinov2019,Baryshnikova2019,Miroshnichenko2015}.
+We study the Brewster angle by describing the reflection of light from a simple dielectric material in terms of electric and magnetic multipoles, known as Multipole Decomposition.
+While such descriptions are discussed in textbooks \cite{jackson_classical_1999}, direct application to simple uniform thin films is unusual.
+Optical metamaterials \cite{Evlyukhin2012,Majorel2022} are more usually investigated.
+Multipole decomposition is vital in the understanding of a variety of metamaterial phenomena, including toroidal multipoles \cite{Kaelberer2010}, which play a role in the observation of anapoles \cite{Savinov2019,Baryshnikova2019,Miroshnichenko2015}.
 Other interference phenomena such as Kerker effects, the interference between electric and magnetic multipoles \cite{Terekhov2019,Alaee2020,Bukhari2021} also occur with metamaterials.
-The presence of magnetic multipoles at frequencies where the bulk permeability of materials is unity \cite{Merlin2009,Monticone2014} is known as” Optical Magnetism”, \cite{Monticone2014,Evlyukhin2012,Shafiei2013} which enables metamaterials to support unusual phenomena such as negative refraction \cite{Pendry2004} and transverse electric surface waves \cite{Papadakis2018}.
+The presence of magnetic multipoles at frequencies where the bulk permeability of materials is unity \cite{Merlin2009,Monticone2014} is known as ”Optical Magnetism”, \cite{Monticone2014,Evlyukhin2012,Shafiei2013} which enables metamaterials to support unusual phenomena such as negative refraction \cite{Pendry2004} and transverse electric surface waves \cite{Papadakis2018}.

-Our work here shows that this generalized Brewster angle effect does not require the use of metamaterials but is a fundamental aspect of reflection from dielectric thin films.
-We proceed through the use of multipole decomposition to explain how light is reflected from such a simple homogeneous material.
-To our knowledge, only a single modeling study on thin films has been performed to date, which involved a subwavelength film of 200 nm GaP studied at normal incidence \cite{Li2021}.
-They demonstrated that Fabry Perot modes arise from the interference between electric and magnetic multipoles, showing that optical magnetism is not unique to metamaterials.
-However, combined experimental evidence and theoretical interpretation of angle dependent behavior has not been explored, and is the focus of this work.
+To our knowledge, only a single multipole decomposition study on the reflection of thin films has been performed to date, which involved a subwavelength film of 200 nm GaP studied at normal incidence and unpolarized light \cite{Li2021}.
+They demonstrated that Fabry Perot modes arise from the interference between electric and magnetic multipoles, highlighting that "Optical Magnetism" is not unique to metamaterials, but an intrinsic property of thin films.
+However, combined experimental evidence and theoretical interpretation of polarized and angle dependent behaviour has not been explored, and is the focus of this work.
+Thin films are a fundamental component of modern optics and are used in a wide variety of applications in lasers, waveguides \cite{Blumenthal,Zhu:21,Jalali07}, optical absorbers \cite{Kats}, colour control \cite{Daqiqeh21} and sensors.
+Hence studying the reflection of such films with a more fundamental model is valuable to develop a better understanding of these systems.